lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

-The "AttestCertsAttribute" contains a set of certificates that may be needed to validate the contents of an attestation statement contained in an attestAttribute.
+The "AttestCertsAttribute" contains a set of certificates that may be needed to validate the contents of an attestation statement contained in an AttestAttribute.
 The set of certificates should contain the object that contains the public key needed to directly validate the AttestAttribute.
 The remaining elements should chain that data back to an agreed upon root of trust for attestations.
 No order is implied, it is